joaquimbarreto/air_recruitment/README.md

 Must be built using valid HTML, CSS and JavaScript.
 Work to be hosted on owned GIT repository and running version of app made available online.

+## Server

+To start server: json-server --watch data.json --port 3001

+To start app: yarn start or try just 'yarn' and then 'yarn start'

 ## Available Scripts

 In the project directory, you can run: